samiralam/rules-compendium/docs/dmg/8-bastions/index.md

 A Sanctum is a place of solace and healing.

-***Sanctum Charm.*** After spending a Long Rest in your Bastion, you gain a magical Charm (see “[Supernatural Gifts](/sources/dnd/dmg-2024/dms-toolbox#SupernaturalGifts)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)) that lasts for 7 days or until you use it.
+***Sanctum Charm.*** After spending a Long Rest in your Bastion, you gain a magical Charm (see "[Supernatural Gifts](/sources/dnd/dmg-2024/dms-toolbox#SupernaturalGifts)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)) that lasts for 7 days or until you use it.
 The Charm allows you to cast [Heal](/spells/2618979-heal) once without expending a spell slot.
 You can’t gain this Charm again while you still have it.

 ***Empower: Fortifying Rites.*** When you issue the [Empower](#Empower) order to this facility, you inspire its hirelings to perform daily rites that benefit you or another character you name.
 The beneficiary doesn’t need to be in the Bastion when the rites are performed to gain their benefit.
 Each time the beneficiary finishes a Long Rest, they gain [Temporary Hit Points](/sources/dnd/free-rules/rules-glossary#TemporaryHitPoints) equal to your level.
 This effect lasts for 7 days.